Rwanda- Nyarusiza Washing Station

 - Use our brew guides for help dialing your coffee in with virtually any brew method here!

-What is a "Washed Processed" Coffee?
+What is a "Natural Processed" Coffee?

 What's all that info on the bag mean?